 Bradford's opinions are necessarily based upon general economic, market, financial, and other conditions as they existed on their respective dates and the information made available to Bradford through such dates.
 Bradford relied upon the accuracy and completeness of all of the financial and other information reviewed by it for purposes of its opinions and did not assume any responsibility for independent verification of such information.
 With respect to the internal financial analyses and forecasts supplied to Bradford, Bradford has assumed, and the managements of the respective companies have represented, that such analyses and forecasts were reasonably prepared on bases reflecting the best currently available estimates and judgments of such company's senior management as to the recent and likely future performance of such company.
 In addition, Bradford was not asked to consider, and its opinion does not address the relative merits of the Merger Transactions as compared to any other transactions in which GTC might engage.
-Also, Bradford was not asked to consider, and its opinion does not address or incorporate, GFP's proposed acquisition of certain assets of Datatape (see "Recent Developments").
-Furthermore, Bradford has not made an independent evaluation or appraisal of the assets and liabilities of GTC, GFP, Tube Turns, or Bell and has not been furnished with any such evaluation or appraisal.
+Furthermore, Bradford has not made an independent evaluation or appraisal of the assets and liabilities of GTC, GFP, Tube Turns, Bell, or Datatape and has not been furnished with any such evaluation or appraisal.
+In rendering its opinion that the Merger Transactions were fair to the unaffiliated shareholders of GTC, Bradford was not asked to consider and has not addressed the potential liability associated with any pending litigation involving GTC, GFP, Tube Turns, Bell or Datatape.